rhythm-sharma/Magento-1.8/README.md

 ### step-7 Added Navbar function in navbar.js
 1. Added `openNav()` and `closeNav()` on  hamberger icon to open and close navbar item in mobile view

-## You can find screenshots inside screenshot folder
+## Please have a look at screenshots inside screenshot folder